Billy Thorpe

 Thorpe also performed as a solo artist.
 He relocated to America from 1976 to 1996; after moving, he released the space opera Children of the Sun, which peaked in the top 40 of the Billboard Pop Album chart in 1979.
 He worked with ex-Aztec Tony Barber to form a soft toy company in 1987 and co-wrote stories for The Puggle Tales and Tales from the Lost Forests.
 Thorpe also worked as a producer and composed music scores for TV series including War of the Worlds, Star Trek: The Next Generation, Columbo, Eight Is Enough and Hard Time on Planet Earth.

-Thorpe returned to Australia in 1996 and continued as a performer and producer, additionally he wrote two autobiographies, Sex and Thugs and Rock 'n' Roll (1996) and Most People I Know (Think That I'm Crazy) (1998).
+Thorpe returned to Australia in 1996 and continued as a performer and producer, additionally writing two autobiographies, Sex and Thugs and Rock 'n' Roll (1996) and Most People I Know (Think That I'm Crazy) (1998).
 According to Australian rock music historian Ian McFarlane, "Thorpie evolved from child star, beat pop sensation and cuddly pop crooner to finally emerge as the country's wildest and heaviest blues rocker.
 Thorpie was the unassailable monarch of Australian rock music".
 Thorpe was inducted into the Australian Recording Industry Association (ARIA) Hall of Fame in 1991.
 He died of a heart attack in February 2007 and was posthumously appointed a Member of the Order of Australia in June for his contribution to music as a musician, songwriter and producer.

-Unlike multiple other Australian artists, Thorpe gained musical fame internationally in countries such as Canada and the United States.
+Unlike many other Australian artists, Thorpe gained musical fame internationally in countries such as Canada and the United States.
 His cult following, particularly after the aforementioned sci-fi themed album Children of the Sun came out, notably involved dramatic live performances outside of Australia such as with laser light shows playing inside multiple planetariums.
 That release alone sold approximately half a million copies worldwide.

 In 2009, Thorpe was announced as one of the Q150 Icons selected for historical commemoration by the government of Queensland, his influence being recognized during the Q150 celebrations.
 His musical legacy continues after his death, particularly around local areas that he frequently played within live.